 What happens if your Aadhaar and PAN are not linked?

-The Central Board of Direct Taxes issued a notification on 31 March 2019 according to which taxpayers were urged to link their Aadhaar with their PAN before 30 September 2019.
+The Central Board of Direct Taxes issued a notification, in which taxpayers were urged to link their Aadhaar with their PAN before March 31, 2021.
 Failure to link your PAN with Aadhaar will prevent you from filing your income tax returns after the specified deadline.

 The Government of India has introduced the new rule in order to enhance tax compliance while easing the tax payment process for taxpayers.
 As of now, it is compulsory for taxpayers to quote their PAN when filing their returns.
 Going forward, however, it will be compulsory to link your Aadhaar and PAN to file your returns.